Free Cleaning Checklist | Find a Certified Professional | Find CRI Certified Vacuums & Carpet Cleaning Products | ISSA Consumer Cleaning Resources

 Hiring an Upholstery Pro

 When your couch has suffered one too many spills, it may be time to call in a professional upholstery-cleaning service.
-When considering a professional service, The Clean Trust recommends looking for the following: [Note - Ad links featured on this page are not affiliated with The Clean Trust and should not be considered a recommendation or endorsement by The Clean Trust.]
+When considering a professional service, the IICRC recommends looking for the following: [Note: Ad or content links featured on this page are not necessarily affiliated with IICRC (The cleantrust) and should not be considered a recommendation or endorsement by IICRC (The cleantrust)].

 article continues below ↓